Great Warford

 Great Warford (/ˈwɔːrfərd/) is a village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.

-A predominantly farming settlement that has existed for about a thousand years, it is now also important for private healthcare and property development.
-The population today accounts for 1710 inhabitants.
-There is no real municipal centre in terms of population density and importance; the Warford Park development is home to some 300 people.
-Its amenities include an on-site health/leisure club, tennis courts, the Warford Park Bowling Club and several acres of gardens, lake, and parkland.
+A predominantly farming settlement, Great Warford has existed for approximately a thousand years.
+Today, in addition to agriculture, it's noted for its roles in private healthcare and property development.
+The population stands at 1710 inhabitants.
+The village lacks a distinct municipal centre in terms of population density and significance.
+Warford Park development houses around 300 residents and boasts amenities like an on-site health/leisure club, tennis courts, the Warford Park Bowling Club, and expansive gardens, lakes, and parkland.

-Great Warford does not have direct access to national transport networks, lacking both a railway and a bus station.
-It is, however, in the centre of "The Golden Triangle" subtended by Alderley Edge, Knutsford and Wilmslow.
-Thus, it is well served by various schools, shops, restaurants, and places of worship and entertainment.
-The North West's extensive motorway network is close enough without too much detrimental effect on its rural qualities.
-Not far away are Manchester Airport, a local golf club, and an assortment of local footpaths, which provide the only notable tourist attractions.
+Although Great Warford lacks direct national transport links, being without a railway or bus station, it's strategically positioned in "The Golden Triangle" formed by Alderley Edge, Knutsford, and Wilmslow.
+As such, it benefits from nearby schools, shops, restaurants, and entertainment venues.
+The proximity to the North West's expansive motorway network allows accessibility without compromising the village's rural charm.
+Other local attractions include Manchester Airport, a golf club, and numerous footpaths that appeal to tourists.